These days I cleaned my codes for different reports and analyses, which allows

 get complete store’s purchase price.
 Since I could replace the function with

-in Teradata SQL, I also replaced pandas.merge()
+COALESCE in Teradata SQL, I also replaced pandas.merge() by JOIN in

 Teradata SQL, since SQL is good at this kind of operation.